anw-g01/blackjack/README.md

 # Blackjack with Python

 A simple command-line-based implementation of the classic card game Blackjack.
 It allows the user to play successive rounds of Blackjack against a computer dealer until they lose all their chips or decide to cash out.
 The program keeps track of a highly in-depth game statistics displayed after the end of a game.
+The current project is a simplified version of Blackjack and does not implement further gameplay options such as splitting pairs or doubling down.

 ## Project Files
 1. `main.py`: Orchestrates the entire game by utilizing the defined classes and calling necessary methods to create the classic flow of Blackjack.